-Engager is a novel intervention for supporting prisoners with common mental health problems to achieve their goals.
+Engager was a novel intervention for supporting prisoners with common mental health problems to achieve their goals.

-University and peer researchers have developed a system of care that aims to help people in prison, leading up to and following their release.
-We want to know how well this package of care is working and whether it can be improved.
+University and peer researchers developed a system of care that aimed to help people in prison, leading up to and following their release.
+We wanted to know how well this package of care was working and whether it could be improved.

 Problems to be addressed